broadinstitute/gnomad-blog/content/changelog/2025-03-de-novo-variants-in-gnomad-v4-exomes.md

 Our team is currently working on implementing a more sophisticated algorithm developed by Mark Daly’s group.
 This approach will integrate a parent-specific de novo prior and account for false homozygous reference genotypes in the proband to further improve accuracy.

-For more details on our de novo detection methods, visit our [GitHub repository]().
+For more details on our de novo detection methods, visit our [gnomad_qc GitHub repository](https://github.com/broadinstitute/gnomad_qc/blob/main/gnomad_qc/v4/create_release/create_de_novo_release.py).

 To download the DNV dataset, visit our [downloads page]().